 HOW YOUR SKINCARE ROUTINE MAY HELP

 In addition to the above, maintaining a proper skin care routine is important to help manage oily, acne-prone skin, especially when on your period.
 We recommend adding the following skin care steps to your routine.

 1. Cleanse.
 During your period, make sure you aren’t skipping regular cleansing.
 Even if you’re tempted to curl up in bed earlier than normal, keep micellar water like the L’Oréal Paris Micellar Cleansing Water Complete Cleanser - All Skin Types on your bedside table, and you can get clean quickly.
 Powered by micelle molecules, this is gentle on the skin while removing makeup, dirt, and impurities in one step.
 Simply saturate a cotton pad and wipe it over your face to cleanse—no rinsing required.

 2. Exfoliate.
 Exfoliating with a gentle face scrub to help unclog pores is another must.
 Try the L’Oréal Paris Pure-Sugar Purify & Unclog Kiwi Scrub.

 3. Moisturize.
-Just because you’re experiencing hormonal acne doesn’t mean you should skip out on moisturizer!
-In fact, moisturizer helps keep your skin hydrated, so it doesn’t overproduce oil in an effort to balance your skin.
-Sometimes excess oil can actually be a result of not moisturizing enough!
+Just because you’re experiencing hormonal acne doesn’t mean you should skip out on moisturizer.
+In fact, moisturizer helps keep your skin hydrated, and when skin isn’t hydrated, it may overproduce oil in an effort to balance your skin.
+That’s right, excess oil can actually be a result of not moisturizing enough.
 If your acne is accompanied by an oily face, look for a moisturizer that can help mattify your complexion, like the L’Oréal Paris Hydra Genius Daily Liquid Care - Normal/Oily Skin.
 Smooth it on as the last step in your skin care routine every morning and night after cleansing.